EricssonResearch/scott-eu/simulation-ros/doc/README.md

 * When running "sudo rosdep init", ignore the following error if it appears: "ERROR: default sources list file already exists:
 "
 * **Please, ensure that ROS was properly installed before proceeding to the next steps.**
+* **Make sure that the [Environment Setup](http://wiki.ros.org/melodic/Installation/Ubuntu#melodic.2FInstallation.2FDebEnvironment.Environment_setup) step was properly made.**

 Step 1.
 Create the ROS workspace by clonning the SCOTT repository

-The scott repository will be cloned into the home folder (~/).
+For convenience, the scott repository will be cloned into the home path (~/), but other paths also can be used.
   ```
   $ sudo apt install git
   $ git clone https://github.com/EricssonResearch/scott-eu.git ~